 There are 16 public holidays in Lithuania, and employees can also take 20 days of paid time off each year.
 After 10 years at the same company, employees can receive 3 additional days.

-The minimum wage is EUR 500 per month, with a standard workweek of 40 hours at 8 hours per day.
+The minimum wage is EUR 840 per month or EUR 5.14 per hour, with a standard workweek of 40 hours at 8 hours per day.
 Overtime is regulated by contracts and collective agreements.
 Employees can work a maximum of 12 overtime hours over 7 days if they consent in writing.
 Overtime is paid at between 150%-200% of the regular rate.

 Employers can terminate a fix term contract for the following reasons – business, personal or worker’s’ misconduct.
 It requires notice and a written explanation for the termination.
 If the reason is misconduct, a warning must be given and the employee gets a chance to explain their actions.